Timeline: 800-1100 AD

 Inuit boat (North America)

 Further south in North America, the Iroquois started growing corn and squash.
 The Mississippian culture replaced the Hopewell, building walled towns and earth mounds from Wisconsin to Florida.
 In Central America, the Maya seem to have begun a decline after 900 AD, building fewer buildings and carving hardly any inscriptions, but the Zapotec continued their civilization.
 In South America, the Moche culture collapsed.

 Across the Pacific in China, the T'ang Dynasty collapsed about 800 AD, but China stayed more or less unified under the Sung Dynasty.
 In India, the Chola kings ruled the south, while Rajput kings in the north spent a lot of time fighting off Arab invasions from West Asia.

 In West Asia and Africa, the Arab empire also collapsed into smaller kingdoms ruled by different dynasties.
 The Turks took over Baghdad, the old capital, and the Fatimid dynasty took over Egypt.
-But many scientific discoveries happened in these small kingdoms: about 850, Arabic scholars invented algebra, and about 1000 AD, the first glass mirrors.
+Many scientific discoveries happened in these small kingdoms: about 850, Arabic scholars invented algebra, and about 1000 AD, the first glass mirrors.
 There were small Islamic kingdoms in West Africa, and along the East African coast Indian and Arab traders brought the Islamic faith, Indian cotton cloth, and new foods.

 When Charlemagne died in the 800s, his sons split up his European empire, and soon it fell apart into (roughly) the modern states of France and Germany.
 The Lombards ruled Italy, and the Slavs ruled Eastern Europe.